stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 * This is a bare-bones implementation sufficient for the triangle demo, however we will almost certainly need to refactor this code to support richer functionality, e.g. full-screen windows.

-* We add a convenience builder for a window descriptor.
+* A convenience builder is also added for the window descriptor.

 * By default GLFW creates an OpenGL surface for a new window which is disabled using the `DISABLE_OPENGL` window hint.